-Also known as serpent grass, meadow bistort, alpine bistort or viviparous knotweed (among many others), bistort plant is commonly found in mountainous meadows, moist grasslands and swampy areas throughout much of Western United States and most of Canada – primarily at elevations of 2,000 to 13,000 feet (600-3,900 m.).
+Also known as serpent grass, meadow bistort, alpine bistort, or viviparous knotweed (among many others), bistort plant is commonly found in mountainous meadows, moist grasslands and swampy areas throughout much of the western United States and most of Canada – primarily at elevations of 2,000 to 13,000 feet (600-3,900 m.).
 Bistort is a member of the buckwheat plant family.
 Although the plant is sometimes found as far east as New England, it is less common in those areas.
 Read on for more information about this native plant.

 Bistort Plant Information

-Bistort plant (Bistorta officinalis) consists of long, sparsely leafed stems growing from short, thick s-shaped rhizomes – thus lending to the various Latin (sometimes placed in the genus Polygonum or Persicaria) and common names associated with it.
+Bistort plant (Bistorta officinalis) consists of long, sparsely leafed stems growing from short, thick s-shaped rhizomes, thus lending to the various Latin (sometimes placed in the genus Polygonum or Persicaria) and common names associated with it.
 The stems bear spikes of tiny, pink/purple or white flowers in midsummer depending on species.
-The flowers rarely produce seeds, and bistort reproduces by tiny bulbs that develop in the axils of the leaves.
+The flowers rarely produce seeds and bistort reproduces by tiny bulbs that develop in the axils of the leaves.

 Growing Bistort Flowers

 Bistort is suitable for growing in USDA plant hardiness zones 4 through 9.
 Although it grows in partial shade or full sunlight in most areas, shade is preferred in hot climates.
-Soil should be moist, rich and well drained.
+Soil should be moist, rich, and well drained.
 Add plenty of compost to the soil before planting.